 Masturbation should be treated more seriously in excessive amounts.
 Obsessive masturbation is unhealthy, and leads to compulsive lust.
 Yet masturbation should never be the emphasis of our Christian walk (see “Prioritized Ethics”).

 Masturbation is more serious for marrieds, rather than for singles.
-Masturbation can lower our sex drive, replacing our duty to our spouse (1 Cor.
+Masturbation can lower our sex drive, diminishing sexual unity with our spouse (1 Cor.
 7:3-5).

 Feinberg, J. S., & Feinberg, P. D. Ethics for a Brave New World.
 Wheaton, IL: Crossway Books.
 1993.
 163.